-P- COMP2055 Systems Analysis and Design
+P- COMP2005 Systems Analysis or P- COMP2055 Systems Analysis and Design

 COMP3002 Advanced Database 42.0 Hours

 The Structured Query Language, SQL, is used at an advanced level with emphasis on real world commercial SQLs.
 A relational database is created and maintained using SQL and SQL procedural language.